Stress incontinence: Women

-In women pregnancy, childbirth, obesity, and menopause often contribute to stress incontinence by causing weakness to the pelvic floor or damaging the urethral sphincter, leading to its inadequate closure, and hence the leakage of urine.
+Stress incontinence is more common in women.
+In women, pregnancy, childbirth, obesity, and menopause often contribute to stress incontinence by causing weakness to the pelvic floor or damaging the urethral sphincter, leading to its inadequate closure, and hence the leakage of urine.
 Stress incontinence can worsen during the week before the menstrual period.
 At that time, lowered estrogen levels may lead to lower muscular pressure around the urethra, increasing chances of leakage.
 The incidence of stress incontinence increases following menopause, similarly because of lowered estrogen levels.
 In female high-level athletes, effort incontinence may occur in any sports involving abrupt repeated increases in intra-abdominal pressure that may exceed perineal floor resistance.